 Types of no-credit-check loans

-Payday loans are a popular form of loan that claims no-credit-check approval and a quick turnaround.
-They are marketed as an advance to a working person who needs money until they receive their next paycheck.
-However, the interest rates that these lenders charge border on predatory.
+Payday loans are a popular form of loan that may claim no-credit-check approval and a quick turnaround.
+They are marketed as a payroll advance to a working person who needs money until they receive their next paycheck.

 Auto title loans